-The public offering prices set forth on page i of this Official Statement may be changed from time to time by the initial purchaser of the Bonds (the "Purchaser").
-The Purchaser may offer and sell the Bonds to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on page i of this Official Statement.
+The public offering prices set forth on pages i and ii of this Official Statement may be changed from time to time by the initial purchaser of the Bonds (the "Purchaser").
+The Purchaser may offer and sell the Bonds to certain dealers, unit investment trusts, or money market funds at prices lower than the public offering prices set forth on pages i and ii of this Official Statement.